Modern detached ADU with white stucco exterior in Ventura County

 Coastal Ventura ADU Development Costs: Detached vs JADU

 Coastal construction costs in Ventura County exceed inland markets by 15–25% due to salt-air corrosion protection, enhanced drainage requirements, and premium finishes that command coastal rents.
-Understanding the full cost structure is essential for accurate pro forma modeling.
+Accurate pro forma modeling requires understanding the full cost structure.

 Detached ADU Construction Costs

-A turnkey 800-square-foot detached ADU in coastal Ventura County typically costs:
+A turnkey 800-square-foot detached ADU in coastal Ventura County costs:

 • Hard costs: $220–$280 per square foot ($176,000–$224,000 for 800 SF) including foundation, framing, exterior finishes, interior finishes, and all systems